AmandaMortensen/Global-YouTube-Statistics-Analysis/README.md

 ### **Results**

-The analysis was concluded by a list of insights gained from the
+The project was concluded by the following list of insights gained from the data analysis:

 - Most videos were published in 2014 and second-most in 2006, and has been following a downwarding trends ever since
 - "Music", "film animation" and "entertainment" are the three most popular videos categories by subscribers